Black hole spacetimes with dark matter spikes: Energy-momentum tensor and backreaction effects: discussion

-Although our model is semi-consistent—the metric and distribution function are obtained iteratively rather than solved simultaneously—it provides a physically grounded step toward a fully self-consistent relativistic description of BHs embedded in DM halos.
+Although our model is semiconsistent --- the metric and distribution function are obtained iteratively rather than solved simultaneously --- it provides a physically grounded step toward a fully self-consistent relativistic description of BHs embedded in DM halos.
 Achieving complete self-consistency would require recalculating the DM distribution in a numerically determined metric throughout the adiabatic growth process, which poses a significant computational challenge.
-While the present analysis adopts a Hernquist profile for the initial halo, the method can be readily generalized to other realistic DM halo models such as NFW \cite{Navarro:1996gj}, Einasto \cite{Retana-Montenegro:2012dbd}, or cored isothermal profiles \cite{Weber:2009pt} \footnote{The latter, however, should be regarded as effective parametrizations rather than equilibrium solutions of collisionless systems, since core-like structures generally require additional physics such as self-interactions or baryonic feedback.}.
-Extending this framework to include rotating (Kerr) BHs, non-adiabatic evolution, more general DM distributions, and dynamical analyses related to gravitational wave emission will be the focus of future work.
+While the present analysis adopts a Hernquist profile for the initial halo, the method can be readily generalized to other realistic DM halo models such as NFW \cite{Navarro:1996gj}, Einasto \cite{Retana-Montenegro:2012dbd}, or cored isothermal profiles \cite{Weber:2009pt}.\footnote{The latter, however, should be regarded as effective parametrizations rather than equilibrium solutions of collisionless systems, since core-like structures generally require additional physics such as self-interactions or baryonic feedback.} Extending this framework to include rotating (Kerr) BHs (a completed work that employs a post-Newtonian setup is presented in \cite{Mitra:2025tag}), nonadiabatic evolution, more general DM distributions, and dynamical analyses related to gravitational wave emission will be the focus of future work.